block-foundation/index-decentralized-applications/README.md

 - [Pollen](https://github.com/maxtheaxe/pollen) – A Python-written decentralized messaging service that operates without an internet or mesh connection.
 - [Ricochet](https://ricochet.im/) – Ricochet presents a unique take on instant messaging that ensures your privacy by not trusting any third party.
 It operates over the Tor network.
 - [SimpleX chat](https://github.com/simplex-chat/simplex-chat) – A terminal-based chat application with an emphasis on user privacy.
 It doesn't use any global user identifiers, even random ones, and it supports group chats and file sending.
 A mobile app is planned.
-- [Tox](https://tox.chat) – Tox is an instant messaging application that operates independently of central servers.
+- [Tox](https://tox.chat) – Provides a platform for instant messaging and video calls that operates independently of central servers.
 It's a distributed, peer-to-peer, and end-to-end encrypted system.

 ## Blog

+- [Twister](http://twister.net.co/) - A microblogging application similar to Twitter.
 - [twtxt](https://github.com/getwtxt/getwtxt) – A decentralized microblogging platform tailored for hackers, twtxt is text-file based.
 Users can follow and mention each other by referencing the URL of their twtxt.txt file along with a nickname.

 ### VOIP